arduino/library-registry/README.md

    The "**Create a branch**" dialog will close, returning you to the "**Branches**" page.
 1. Look under the "**Your branches**" section of the "**Branches**" page.
 You will see a link there for the branch you created during the previous step (i.e., `my-submission`).
 Click that link.<br />
    The home page of your fork will open, with the newly created branch selected.

+### D. Add the library URL to the list

+Now you are ready to make the change in the repository content that adds the library to the Arduino Library Registry.
+This is done by adding the URL of the repository to a text file that contains a list of all the registered libraries.
+The term for a change in a repository's revision history is "[commit](https://git-scm.com/docs/git-commit)".

-1. Click on the file `repositories.txt` under the list of files you see in that page.<br />
+1. Click on the file `repositories.txt` under the list of files you see on the home page of your fork.<br />
    The "**library-registry/repositories.txt**" page will open.
 1. Click the pencil icon ("Edit this file") at the right hand side of the toolbar in the "**library-registry/repositories.txt**" page.<br />
    The `repositories.txt` file will open in the online text editor.